 *Ski Passes or lift tickets are not included with Team Duluth membership fees.

-*G SCOTT RANSOM SCHOLARSHIP applications are OPEN.
+*G SCOTT RANSOM SCHOLARSHIP applications are CLOSED.

 You can register for th 23-24 season and apply for and receive the scholarship for this season.
+Deadline was Oct 14th.

 Please direct any questions regarding this registration to: